sebanalysis/sebbeck.com/_posts/2022-11-25-the-information-sector.md

 ### Bullshit Jobs
 In addition to their abstractness, a large minority of people across the western world believe their jobs are totally meaningless.

->In the UK, the question was 'Is your job making a meaningful contribution to the world'[YouGov, 2015](https://yougov.co.uk/topics/lifestyle/articles-reports/2015/08/12/british-jobs-meaningless) __Is not': 37%__ with 'Is': at 50% and 'Don't know': 13%
+>In the UK, the question was 'Is your job making a meaningful contribution to the world'
+>― [YouGov, 2015](https://yougov.co.uk/topics/lifestyle/articles-reports/2015/08/12/british-jobs-meaningless) __Is not': 37%__ with 'Is': at 50% and 'Don't know': 13%

->In the US, the question was, 'Do you think that your job is or is not making a meaningful contribution to the world?'[YouGov, 2015](https://today.yougov.com/topics/lifestyle/articles-reports/2015/08/14/one-quarter-americans-think-their-jobs-are-meaning) __'Is not': 24%__, with 'Is': 63%.
+>In the US, the question was, 'Do you think that your job is or is not making a meaningful contribution to the world?'
+>― [YouGov, 2015](https://today.yougov.com/topics/lifestyle/articles-reports/2015/08/14/one-quarter-americans-think-their-jobs-are-meaning) __'Is not': 24%__, with 'Is': 63%.

 >In the Netherlands, the question was the URL for the original poll broken (“[Vier op tien werknemers noemt werk zinloos](http://overhetnieuwewerken.nl/vier-op-tien-werknemers-noemt-werk-zinloos/) , accessed July 10, 2017"), but it is referenced in [this 2018 article](https://www.volkskrant.nl/columns-opinie/er-is-een-ongelooflijke-hoeveelheid-dode-tijd-bijgekomen~bcc09392/?referrer=https%3A%2F%2Fnews.ycombinator.com%2F) which I have extracted from the HTML and translated [in this PDF](/assets/2022-11-13-masculinity_pdf_1.pdf).
 It was apparently conducted by Schouten & Nelissen on 1,900 Dutch people after 2015 and claims the 40% of respondents replied that their job is meaningless.
 Although, I'm unclear on the original question and response options.
+>
+>― Schouten & Nelissen, 2015

 All polls are difficult but this one particularly so because it is very sensitive to the exact phrasing of the question, should it focus on 'meaning', 'value', 'utility', 'importance'.
 All of these are sensitive to the individual's prejudices and self-image, and a comprehensive definition is not provided.
 Secondly, this question is an existential one as work gives structure and meaning to one's life.
 It is not trivial to attest that your life's work was wasted.
 Individuals are best placed to understand the value of their own role, but they are perhaps the most likely to defend its importance, for the sake of their own ego and self-worth.
 But this means that then an individual claims his job is useless, we should believe him.